 When we moved to our current home a few years ago, we looked through a ton of listings.
 A ton.
-I started browsing listings before we were ready to find a realtor. (and if you are looking, may I suggest Heidi Weaver?)
-Once we signed on with Heidi, she sent us many listings to go through, and we eliminated almost half of them based on the photos alone.
+I started browsing listings before we were ready to find a realtor.
+Once we signed on with a realtor, she sent us many listings to go through, and we eliminated almost half of them based on the photos alone.

 Photographs sell.
 Poorly done photographs reflect poorly upon your house, which means lower walkthroughs and lower bids.
 You have to really entice buyers to come to your home in today’s busy world.
 Why should they come to your house when they can visit this comparable one with an amazing looking living room?